Tickets up for grabs for Still Game 'fan event' offering sneak preview of final episode

 The half-hour long show will feature a panel of celebrity guests discussing their favourite moments from the show, its most memorable patter and its cultural impact, as well as the screening of video messages from fans around the world.

-Tickets for the special Still Game event, which starts at 7pm on Sunday, are available from the website http://www.bbc.co.uk/showsandtours/shows from today.
+Tickets for the special Still Game event, which starts at 7pm on Sunday, are available from the website bbc.co.uk/showsandtours/ shows from today.

 A spokeswoman for BBC Scotland said: "To mark the end of Scotland’s long-running and most loved sitcom, Still Game, this one-off celebration invites a rich variety of celebrity guests as well as fans to share their stories on what the show means to them and peels back the nylon and polyester layers to discover what makes this comedy so special.